Using k-means assistant event selection strategy to study anomalous quartic gauge couplings at muon colliders: K-means assistant event selection strategy

 The number of clusters in the k-means algorithm is often denoted as the $k$, and the cluster assignment is often denoted as the k-value.
 The following is a brief summary of the implementation of KMAD, \begin{enumerate} \item Specify a k-value for each point randomly. \item Calculate the cluster centroid as the center of the points with k-values as same as the cluster. \item Calculate the distance from each point to the $k$ centroids~(all centroids) separately, and by comparing the distances, specify the k-value of the point as the k-value of the nearest centroid. \item Repeat steps 2 and 3, until the k-value of each point is no longer changing. \item Calculate the anomaly score of one point as the distance~(denoted as $d$) from the point to the centroid with the same k-value as this point. \end{enumerate}

-Denote the number of points whose k-value changed at the previous step as $n$, practically, to speed up the procedure, we stop when $n$ is less than $0.1\%$ of the total event number.
+Denote the number of points whose k-value changed at the previous step as $n$, practically, to speed up the procedure, we stop when $n$ is less than $0.1\%$ of the total event number, i.e., when vast majority in cluster assignments no longer change.
 There are cases where the classes corresponding to some k-values are empty.
-In this case, we divide the the largest cluster randomly and maintain the total number of clusters as $k$.
+In this case, we divide the largest cluster randomly and maintain the total number of clusters as $k$.
 When the k-means process~(step 1 to 4) is finished, we can calculate how anomalous a point is, which is called anomaly score~($d$ in step 4).
 Since the k-values given in the first step are random, and we stop before $n=0$, the results of the distances of the points to the centroids are not fixed.
-To avoid the effect of these randomness, we repeated the above process $m$ times and make use of the average of the distances~(denoted as $\bar{d}$), i.e. the the average anomaly score to distinguish the signal events from the background events.
+To avoid the effect of these randomness, we repeated the above process $m$ times and make use of the average of the distances~(denoted as $\bar{d}$), i.e. the average anomaly score to distinguish the signal events from the background events.

-If it is to find anomalous signals in a data-set, only the data-set needs to be provided without specifying the source of the data-set, and the physical content behind it.
-KMAD will automatically discover those anomalous events in the data-set that are different from the majority.
+If it is to find anomalous signals in a dataset, only the dataset needs to be provided without specifying the source of the dataset, and the physical content behind it.
+KMAD will automatically discover those anomalous events in the dataset that are different from the majority.
+The dataset can be the one obtained directly from experiment, without knowing the predictions from both the SM and NP.
 Thus KMAD is an unsupervised learning algorithm.
 At the same time, KMAD can also be used as a supervised learning algorithm.
-In steps 1-4, the SM data-set obtained from MC can be used, and the process of obtaining centroids can be regarded as the training process.
-In step 5, the data-set from the experiment is used to find signals in the experimental data-set that are different from the SM.
+In steps 1-4, the SM dataset obtained from MC can be used, and the process of obtaining centroids can be regarded as the training process.
+In step 5, the dataset from the experiment is used to find signals in the experimental dataset that are different from the SM.
+Moreover, when KMAD is used to constrain the operator coefficients, KMAD is also a supervised learning algorithm because one need to provide the SM dataset.

-The difference between the two approaches can be neglected if it is assumed that the number of NP signals is small enough to affect the distribution of centroids.
-Both approaches do not need to know what the NPs are being searched for, do not require kinematic analysis, and are therefore automatic event selection strategies.
+The difference between the two approaches can be neglected if it is assumed that the number of NP signals is small enough to affect the positions of the centroids.
+Both approaches do not need to know what the NP models are being searched for, and therefore NP specific analysis is not needed.
+As will be shown in the next section, the KMAD can also been introduced as an aid the the event selection strategy.